Contents

 The final design was chosen out of 50 options

 More than 50 designs were submitted to the City of London Corporation when the idea was first proposed.
 Some are on display at Tower Bridge even today.
-It took 8 years of the Special Bridge or Subway Committee to approve a design.
-Finally, in October of 1884 the bascule and suspension design of City Architect Sir Horace Jones and Sir John Wolfe Barry was chosen.
+It took 8 years for the Special Bridge or Subway Committee to approve a design.
+Finally, in October of 1884, the bascule and suspension design of City Architect, Sir Horace Jones, and Sir John Wolfe Barry was chosen.

 London Tower Bridge Facts

-It took 8 years to built the bridge
+It took 8 years to build the bridge

 London Tower Bridge Facts